luvies/react-injection/README.md

 Provides a dependency injection system for React using InversifyJS.
 Each service can inherit the class `ReactiveService<TState>` to allow them to trigger component updates when their state changes, allowing for components to use service data in their render functions and respond to changes.

+This package provides both a HOC and a `useInjection` hook.

 ## Example Guide
 To define a service, you need to define a class similar to this: